StackVista/stackstate-docs/setup/agent/linux.md

 **StackState Agent V2**
 {% endhint %}

 StackState Agent V2 can be installed on Linux systems running CentOS, Debian, Fedora, RedHat or Ubuntu.
-The Agent collects data from the host where it is running and can be configured to integrate with external systems.
+The Agent collects data from the host where it's running and can be configured to integrate with external systems.
 Retrieved data is pushed to StackState, to work with this data the [StackState Agent V2 StackPack](../../stackpacks/integrations/agent.md) must be installed in your StackState instance.
 For details of the data retrieved and available integrations, see the [StackPack integration documentation](../../stackpacks/integrations/).

 ## Monitoring

-StackState Agent V2 will synchronize the following data with StackState from the Linux host it is running on:
+StackState Agent V2 will synchronize the following data with StackState from the Linux host it's running on:

 * Hosts, processes and containers.
 * Telemetry for hosts, processes and containers.